-Another reason to have one is for beef brisket.
-The best briskets need to rest an hour or so after cooking, but they need to be kept warm.
+Another reason to have one is for Smoked BBQ Brisket Recipe And Techniques, Texas Style.
+The best briskets need to rest an hour or more after cooking, but they need to be kept warm.
 The faux Cambro does that just fine.
 The only problem with the concept is that the skin on your turkey and the bark on your brisket will soften.
-If you use a Cambro to go over the river and through the woods to grandma's house, you can roll it around on a hot grill for a few minutes to firm up the exterior.
+If you use a Cambro to go over the river and through the woods to grandma’s house, you can roll it around on a hot grill for a few minutes to firm up the exterior.

 If you don’t have a faux Cambro, permit me to recommend the Coleman 40 Quart Cooler (shown above).
 Capacious (it holds 67 beer cans), with can holders in the lid, large wheels, a long tow handle, and a drain plug.
 The manufacturer says it is sturdy enough to sit on, and keeps ice for 6-7 days at ambient temperatures up to 90°F. For discount pricing on the 40 quart and direct ordering from Amazon.com, click here.
 For the 50 quart unit, click here.
 Buy two coolers, while you’re at it.
 Can’t forget the beer.